Easy Lemon Pound Cake

 - Dry ingredients.
 In a separate medium bowl, whisk the flour, baking powder, baking soda, and salt.

-- Stir together all ingredients together.
+- Stir together all ingredients.
 In another bowl, combine the lemon juice, buttermilk, and lemon extract.
 Gradually add the flour mixture and buttermilk mixture alternatively to the batter, stirring as you go, beginning and ending with the flour.
 Scrape the sides of the bowl as needed.

 - Bake.
-Divide and pour batter into the loaf pans and bake for 45 minutes to 1 hour, until a toothpick comes out clean.
-My cake was cooked completely in 50 minutes.
+Divide and pour batter into each prepared loaf pan and bake for 45 minutes to 1 hour, until a toothpick comes out clean.
+My loaves were cooked completely in 50 minutes.

-- Cool cake.
+- Let cool.
 Allow the lemon cakes to cool for at least 10 minutes and then remove them from the pans.
 Place them on a wire rack set over a tray or sheet pan.

 - Make the glaze.
 Mix the glaze and while the cakes are still slightly warm, pour glaze over the tops and allow it to drizzle down the sides.
 Cool completely and then slice and enjoy.